-Installing E-Maj on instances using PostgreSQL version 9.3 or higher adds 2 event triggers of type "sql_drop":
+Installing E-Maj adds 2 event triggers of type "sql drop":

 - emaj_sql_drop_trg blocks the drop attempts of: - any E-Maj object (log table, log sequence, log function, log trigger and secondary schema),

 - any application table or sequence belonging to a table group in LOGGING state, - any schema containing at least one table or sequence belonging to a table group in LOGGING state. - emaj_protection_trg blocks the drop attempts of the emaj extension itself and the main emaj schema.